Earthlings Ethics

 Prohibited: use of threats, slander, sarcasm, passive aggression, or boycott as pressure tools.

 Conflicts are inevitable in any living system.
-The key is not in their complete elimination, but in the ability to process them through the "3 steps" principle:
+The key is not in their complete elimination, but in the ability to work through them using the three-step principle:

 Step 1